Top 17 Picks

 Pulmonary hybrids-I have grown a number of Lungwort varieties for 30 years, and they have hybridized and self sown in my shade gardens freely.
 Their green and silver, spotted and variegated leaves are attractive from early spring through November until they’re covered with snow.
 Pink and/or blue flowers (occasionally white) come early in spring lasting a month or so, and are among the first flowers that hummingbirds visit on their return.
 Bumble and honeybees also hit them early.
 About 18" high. |

 Rodgersia aesculifolia- Rodgers Flower is a great specimen plant for a large area.
-Its huge chestnut tree- like leaves can be over 2 feet across and the elongated cream-colored Astilbe like blossoms are attractive for months, even after they go by.
+Its huge chestnut tree- like leaves can be over 2 feet across and the elongated cream-colored Astilbe like blossoms are attractive for months, even after they form seed heads.
 Rodgersia appreciates rich moist soil and mostly shade.
 Slow growing, 3 feet tall, but takes up some space. |

 Success pratensis- Sometimes called Devils Bit, you won't find this one at Home Depot or WalMart.
 Shiny green 6 inch basil leaves send out long wiry stems 3 feet high in August and September with marble sized, pin cushion- like lavender flowers.
 Will grow in full sun to nearly full shade.
 Attracts bees and butterflies, and self seeds a bit.
 Good cut. |